RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 going all the way up to the near-exact Full-CI limit, for a small molecule in a small basis set and analyze how correlation affects the density.
 By utilizing a fixed small basis set and approaching the Full-CI limit systematically using single-reference, multi-reference and near-Full-CI methods we can evaluate the accuracy of more cost-effective truncated WF approximations against the near-exact result.
-Being able to estimate the Full-CI limit, even in a small basis set, can thus give much insight into the limitations of truncated WF approximations.
+Being able to estimate the Full-CI limit, even in a small basis set, can thus give much insight into advantages and disadvantages of different truncated WF approximations.
-If basis set effects can be shown to be small, DFT methods can furthermore be benchmarked against the high-level results.
+If basis set effects can be also be controlled, DFT methods can furthermore be benchmarked against the high-level results.

 All ASH scripts are available in the `examples/density-analysis/Tutorial-HLWFT-analysis/CO` directory of the ASH repository.
 Reproducing the calculations in this tutorial requires separate installation of ORCA, MRCC, CFour, pySCF, Dice, DMRG.